Irina Shayk: 2016–2022: Transition to high fashion work

-She has appeared in advertising campaigns for Burberry, Jean Paul Gaultier, Marc Jacobs, Versace, Alberta Ferretti, Givenchy, Missoni, La Perla, Roberto Cavalli, Giorgio Armani, Dsquared2, La Senza, Morellato, Bebe, Lord & Taylor, Lacoste, Armani Exchange, Guess?, Blumarine, Saks Fifth Avenue, Victoria's Secret, and Avon.
+In 2016, she walked in the Victoria's Secret Fashion Show while 6 months pregnant with baby girl Lea de Seine Shayk Cooper.

 In October 2015, she became the new L'Oréal Paris International Spokesperson.

+Sometime between August 2021 and February 2022, Models.com placed her on their list of the New Supers.

 Acting

 Shayk made her acting debut as Megara alongside Dwayne Johnson in the 2014 film Hercules.

 Personal life

-Shayk dated Linkin Park drummer Rob Bourdon from 2007 to 2009.
-She met Portuguese footballer Cristiano Ronaldo in 2009 and they started dating soon after.
-She ended the relationship with Ronaldo in January 2015.
+Shayk met Portuguese footballer Cristiano Ronaldo in 2009.
+They started dating soon after and got engaged in 2011, when Ronaldo flew to New York on Valentine's Day and proposed to her.
+Their relationship came to an end in January 2015.

 In spring 2015, she started dating American actor Bradley Cooper.
-Their daughter Lea De Seine was born in Los Angeles on March 21, 2017.
+Their daughter was born in Los Angeles on 21 March 2017.
 The couple split up in June 2019.